 Tonight you’ll find a few more new episodes and a couple of Christmas specials.
 And there’s always QVC if you’re still looking for gift ideas.
 For the TV fans on your list, all the major networks have their own TV shops online where you can buy shirts, mugs, games and more.
 Who wouldn’t love a Battlestar Galactica Cylon Toaster from the NBC Shop?
 I know I would.

-NBC has a lovely holiday special called Little Spirit: Christmas in New York
+NBC has a lovely holiday special called Little Spirit: Christmas in New York.
+That’s followed by death by cult on Life, and an author is murdered on Law & Order.

 A lighthouse is the key to ABC’s Pushing Daisies, it’s turf wars on Private Practice, and Partick invites his tranny lover to his inauguration on Dirty Sexy Money.